madeny/privacy/README.md

 **VIII.
 Our Policy Toward Children**

 These Services are not directed to children under 13.
 We do not knowingly collect personally identifiable information from children under 13.
-If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at \[contact@madeny.me\](mailto:contact@madeny.me).
+If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at [contact@madeny.me](mailto:contact@madeny.me).
 If we become aware that a child under 13 has provided us with Personal Information, we will delete such information from our files.

 **IX.
 Phishing**